Nicholas Owen (journalist): Personal life

 Owen has a passion for railways, and has written books on the Brighton Belle and the history of the trolleybus.
 Owen provides the voiceover on the Tramlink in Croydon, telling passengers where the tram is going, and what the next stop is.
 Owen was a Vice-Patron of the Bluebell Railway's project to extend the line towards East Grinstead, and in November 2008 was the public face of the launch to remove 96000 m3 of domestic waste from Imberhorne cutting.
+In Autumn 2023, Owen became a patron for the Volk's Electric Railway.